 But don’t worry, as you’ve come to the right place.
-In this article, we will discuss a few tips and tricks to keep rodents away from your crops.
+This article will discuss a few tips and tricks to keep rodents away from your crops.
 With these tips, you can, therefore, rest easy knowing that your plants are safe.
 But before anything, let’s start by analyzing the signs of a rodent invasion on your farm, as well as cover some of the reasons why rodents may be attacking your plants.

 Signs of a Rodent Invasion on Your Farm

-What you need to know is that the main thing rodents look for is shelter, food, and water.
+You need to know that the main thing rodents look for is shelter, food, and water.
 That said, when you irrigate your crops, it provides them with water.
 Additionally, the plants supplement them with both food and shelter.
 Therefore, if you don’t take care of the rodents, they may reproduce and eventually find their way into your home.
 And we definitely don’t want that.

-With all this in mind, some indicators that you have a rodent infestation in your farm include:
+With all this in mind, some indicators that you have a rodent infestation on your farm include: